zhengwei0409/WIA1002DS/README.md

 ## week 10 - Recursion
 We learn about Recursion which is a programming technique where a function calls itself in order to solve a problem. idk why when i read the recursion code i can understand, but when u ask me to code it, i can't...

+## week 11 - Search and Sort
+We learned about linear search and binary search.
+Additionally, we studied selection sort, insertion sort, bubble sort, and merge sort.
+Merge sort uses the divide and conquer strategy. ><